Anne Graham Lotz: Publishing

 In addition to her itinerant teaching ministry, Lotz is author to 11 books, including her signature book, Just Give Me Jesus.
 She also wrote The Vision of His Glory, God's Story, and My Heart's Cry.
 Other published works include Heaven: My Father’s House, Daily Light, Why?: Trusting God When You Don’t Understand, The Joy of My Heart, My Jesus Is…Everything, I Saw the Lord, and Life is Just Better…with Jesus.
 Additionally, she produces daily radio messages, Daily Light for Daily Living, that are heard on more than 700 outlets worldwide.
 Lotz's most recent works, The Magnificent Obsession: Embracing the God-filled Life, made its debut in August 2009 and Expecting to See Jesus: A Wake-Up Call for God's People in July 2011.

 Death of spouse

 Lotz's husband, Daniel Lotz, 78, died on August 19, 2015.
-He was discovered unresponsive in their backyard swimming pool two days before their 49th anniversary.
+He was discovered unresponsive in their backyard swimming pool two weeks before their 49th anniversary.